NCC warns Telecom consumers against sharing cell phone, NIN, SIM

 Speaking further he said Consumers had the right to receive clear and complete terms and conditions for service agreement and disclosures of price for goods and services.

-He added that they also had the right to affirmatively accept all terms and conditions before being charged for services.
+He added that the also had the right to affirmatively accept all terms and conditions before being charged for services.

 “They have the right to be protected against fraudulent, misleading and deceitful information, advertisement or labelling.”